AlbinoLoaf/DistributedSystems-HW/HW-03/README.md

 the sPort has to be the same as the port you gave the server and the -n is the name you want to give the client.

-to write a message as a client you just write the message and hit enter
+to write a message as a client you just write the message and hit enter to leave you write leave in the clients terminal